December 17, 2013. Marta Wegorzewska, PhD candidate, in collaboration with Dr. Seth Bokser, MD.

 3. Avoid plastic and heat.
 Switch to glass when heating your food in the microwave.
 Avoid covering your food with plastic wrap.
 Use paper towels instead.

-Do your personal care products contain phthalates?
-Check today!
+4. Check whether your personal care products contain phthalates.

 This work is funded in part by the Graduate Student Internships for Career Exploration (GSICE) program at UCSF